 Courtesy of Bruce Northwood

-As busy as he was, Jim still found the time to pursue two of his favorite hobbies, Motorcycle riding on his "Chrome Pony", and Skydiving.
-Jim along with his friend, and WPVI colleague, Steve Levy, (Now at NBC10) biked across the country on more than one occasion.
+As busy as he was, Jim still found the time to pursue two of his favorite hobbies, Motorcycle riding on his "Chrome Pony", and skydiving.
+Jim along with his friend, and WPVI colleague, Steve Levy, biked across the country on more than one occasion.

 The whole city of Philadelphia stopped.
 Shock, and disbelief were everywhere.
 How could this happen?
 Are you sure it was Jim?
 Questions that were on the mind of everyone, until we all heard it on "Action News" that evening.
 Jim was gone.
 September 25, 1983.